SupurCalvinHiggins/212-fall-2015/assignments/ha-01/readme.md

         // with the friendship connections
         Network(const std::string &filename);

-        // Destructor: (can't change the signature)
+        // Destructor: (you can't change the signature)
         // free any dynamically allocated memory
         ~Network();

-        // Method to check if two users are friends (can't change the signature)
+        // Method to check if two users are friends (you can't change the signature)
         //   - user_id1: the ID of the first user
         //   - user_id2: the ID of the second user
         // Returns true if the two users are friends, false otherwise
         // If either user ID is invalid (i.e., not in the range of 0 to num_users-1),
         // the method should throw an exception bool is_friend(int user_id1, int user_id2);

+        // Method to get the number of users (you can't change the signature) int get_num_users() const;

+        // Method to get the number of connections (you can't change the signature) int get_num_connections() const;

         // ADD any necessary public methods
 };